Hopi Revival Ware plate attributed to Annie Healing Nampeyo, circa 1910-1920.

 July 31, 1997

-This photograph is also shown in Warner (1986:181).
+This photograph is also shown in Warner (1986:181) and Wade and Cooke (2022:160).
 A smaller photograph of the 1912 Gilcrease pot also is reproduced in Blairs (1999:213, fig. 4.35), and the Blairs report the attribution confusion and also conclude that Annie was the painter.
 For other pots in the collection by Annie Healing Nampeyo, see the Artist List.